 We’re all missing playing escape rooms with our friends and family.
 Luckily though, there are a number of escape room companies who have taken the escape experience and put them online for us all to play over Zoom!
-In this article I’ll let you know what game’s we have played during lockdown.
+Charlie and I haven’t done loads, but we’ve done a few.

-A previous team who came to play Spectre emailed us recently to ask our opinion on games we have played after seeing our photo posts on Facebook.
+A previous team who came to play Spectre emailed us the other day to ask our opinion on ones we have played having seen our photo posts on Facebook.
 My reply turned into an essay, so I decided to use it as a blog post.
 I’ll add to the list as we play more.
 Feel free to comment and add your own recommendations.

 Panic Rooms – CSI grounded.